burtmonroe/SoDA501/Materials/Glossary/README.md

 **Markov Chain Monte Carlo / MCMC**

-**Matching** In causal inference, matching is a process for analysis of observational data, under which treated units are matched with control units that are otherwise similar by some measure on observable pretreatment variables.
+**matching** In causal inference, matching is a process for analysis of observational data, under which treated units are matched with control units that are otherwise similar by some measure on observable pretreatment variables.
 In information sciences, matching is another term for "record linkage."

-**Max norm**
+**max norm**

 **MaxEnt**